ericvera/scdate/README.md

 ### :gear: sTimestamp

-Factory function for creating a new STimestamp instance or returns the same instance if already an instance of STimestamp.
+Returns a new STimestamp instance.

 | Function     | Type                                              |
 | ------------ | ------------------------------------------------- |